 How ‘La Llorona’ Subverts Guatemala’s Folkore and Interrogates Its Violent Past

 Jayro Bustamante’s La Llorona is a multi-layered film that seemingly weaves silenced history, generational trauma, and folkloric horror into its narrative.
 As the film ventures into each of these aspects, one thing is for certain.
 Bustamante’s desire to advocate for human rights is genuine and necessary.
-Just like many Latin American countries, Guatemala is a nation built on oppression from foreigners that invaded and expelled the majority of its Indigenous population.
+Just like many Latin American countries, Guatemala is a nation built on oppression from foreigners who invaded and expelled the majority of its Indigenous population.
 Bustamante uses Latin America’s most famous folk tale, La Llorona, to bring awareness to another genocidal catastrophe in Guatemala by subverting several ideas.

 La Llorona follows General Enrique Monteverde (Julio Diaz) and his family as the country breaks the silence of the Mayan-Ixil Genocide that occurred in 1982 and 1983.
 Enrique is brought to trial and found innocent due to insufficient evidence.
-As the protestors rile around the streets, Enrique and his family take shelter in their home.
+As the protestors rile around the streets, Enrique and his family shelter in their home.
 With the old servants gone, the family takes in Alma (María Mercedes Coroy) as a new maid.
 Not too long afterward, paranormal activities suggest La Llorona is present as the family is forced to contemplate the human rights issues unveiled during the trial.

 The Use of the Term Communist